50% Off Installation: Spring Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 By: Tom Ingram, Coastal Windows & Exteriors

-Now you may be wondering ‘why is picking a roofing contractor such a scary thought?’
-According to the Better Business Bureau, “Construction and Remodeling Services” ranks in the Top 1% of most customer complaints received!
 Do you know which of the many construction projects rank the highest complaints for the entire industry?
 You guessed it, ROOFING!
 Don’t get me wrong, when a new roof goes onto a home, it almost always looks amazing.
 However, one in three Angie’s List members who took an online poll and had roofing work done say they had an issue with their contractor or developed a roofing problem down the line.
 Nearly 70% of those who took the poll stated that “shoddy work” was the problem.
-Others cited that trouble with the roofing contractor price gouging, a lack of insurance and/or licensing, or the contractor took their money and ran.
-Attorney Generals also attempt to warn consumers annually to be wary of roofing fraud and scam artist (if you check out the article cited at the bottom of the page, you can find ways to avoid the top 5 roofing scams).
+Others reported issues like price gouging, lack of insurance or licensing, or contractors taking their money and running; therefore, Attorney Generals warn consumers yearly about roofing scams.
 Are you scared yet?

 Simple Tips for Finding the Right Massachusetts Roofing Contractor: